andresziemecki/Cheatsheets/System-Design/6-Caching.md

 * Write through cash: Is a type of caching system that when you write a peace of data, your system will write that peace of data both in the cache and in the main source of truth at the same time.
 So the cache and the database are always in sync.
 THe donwside of this, is that you still need to go to the database.

 * Write back cache: The server update only the cache and not the database.
 So now the cache will be out of sync with the database.
-THe system will asynchronally update the database with the cache.
+The system will asynchronally update the database with the cache.
 You slow down the the rpm to the database but if you loose the data in cache for some reason, you will not have the database updated and you will lose the data.

 ## Cache Hit